'Pretty Boy' Floyd family couldn't turn Bonnie and Clyde away

 E.W.
 Floyd, the nine-term sheriff of Sequoyah County, took many stories with him to his grave in 1970, but a few that have risen to the surface include his early encounters with Clyde Barrow and Bonnie Parker.

-One of the meetings is thought to be shortly after the Nov.
-22, 1933, “Sowers ambush” in Texas.
-Both Bonnie and Clyde were shot in the legs while attempting to meet their family near the tiny town of Sowers, Texas.

-E.W.
-Floyd’s big brother, Charles “Pretty Boy” Floyd, had gotten the word out around Cookson Hills to not harbor the Texas duo.
+Charles “Pretty Boy” Floyd, E.W.'s big brother, had gotten the word out around Cookson Hills to not harbor the Texas duo.
 But the Floyd family was known to never turn down someone in need.
 Even if it was Bonnie and Clyde.

 The sport coat